Eric Wu

-Wu Tung-Sheng (吳東昇; pinyin: Wú dōngshēng; born 14 July 1953), also known by his English name Eric Tung-sheng Wu, is a Taiwanese lawyer, legal scholar, business executive and politician.
+Wu Tung-sheng (吳東昇; pinyin: Wú dōngshēng; born 14 July 1953), also known by his English name Eric Wu, is a Taiwanese lawyer, legal scholar, business executive and politician.

 Early life and education

-Wu was born in Taipei, Taiwan, to a prominent Taiwanese Hakka business family.
+Wu was born in Taipei, Taiwan, to a prominent Hakka Chinese business family.
 His parents, Wu Ho-su and Liang Kuei-lan, were the founders of the Shin Kong Group.
-Wu's elder brothers, Thomas and Eugene, are also businessmen.
+His elder brothers, Thomas and Eugene, are also businessmen.
 His sister Wu Ju-yueh is the eldest of his siblings.

-After graduating from Taipei Municipal Chien Kuo High School, Wu attended law school ar National Taiwan University and graduated with his Bachelor of Laws (LL.B.) in 1975.
-He then completed graduate studies in the United States at Harvard University, where he earned a Master of Business Administration (M.B.A.) from Harvard Business School in 1980, then a Master of Laws (LL.M.) in 1977, a Juris Doctor (J.D.), and his Doctor of Juridical Science (S.J.D.) in 1991, all from Harvard Law School.
+After graduating from Taipei Municipal Chien Kuo High School, Wu attended law school at National Taiwan University and graduated with his Bachelor of Laws (LL.B.) in 1975.
+He then completed graduate studies in the United States at Harvard University, where he earned a Master of Business Administration (M.B.A.) from Harvard Business School in 1980, then earned a Master of Laws (LL.M.) in 1977, a Juris Doctor (J.D.), and his Doctor of Juridical Science (S.J.D.) in 1991, all from Harvard Law School.

 At Harvard, Wu became law school classmates with sinologist William P. Alford, who later served as his doctoral advisor.
 His doctoral dissertation was titled, "The Taiwan Relations Act: Its content, ramifications and effect upon international law".

 Early career

 Wu became a lawyer in New York before returning to Taiwan, where he taught at Soochow University and led the Taiwan Securities Company, a subsidiary of Taishin Financial Holdings, as chairman.
 Wu retained his business leadership positions while serving on the Legislative Yuan.
-For a time, Eric Wu rented the residence of entrepreneur Chiang A-hsin, and established the Chin Kuang Fu Foundation in 1995 to maintain the property.
+In the mid-1990s, Eric Wu rented the residence of entrepreneur Chiang A-hsin, and established the Chin Kuang Fu Foundation in 1995 to maintain the property.